Do you have a day or two in Kagoshima and wondering what to do?

-Kagoshima is a gateway city to getting the ferries for Japan’s southern islands and to explore the rest of Kyushu, but there are things to do in the surrounding area worth your time for sure.
+Kagoshima is a gateway city for getting the ferries for Japan’s southern islands and to explore the rest of Kyushu, but there are things to do in the surrounding area worth your time when there.

 Kagoshima/Kyushu travel tip: Get a 3/5 Day JR All/North/South Kyushu Rail Pass (Japan Pick Up) for train travel all over Kyushu exclusive just for tourists!